-Hiring, firing and everything in between.
+Hiring, firing, and everything in between.

 The area between talent acquisition and talent management.

-The candidate to applicant experience.
+The candidate-to-applicant experience.

 We talk about all these things but rarely talk about onboarding at length, and it’s a darn shame because onboarding is the thing that actually fits in all the above categories.
 It completes the candidate experience and starts off employee engagement the right way.
 It is the thing that comes after hiring and hopefully WAY before firing.
 An intrinsic part of talent acquisition and talent management.
 Get the picture?
 It’s important!

 Perhaps because the employee onboarding process is frequently thought to be between 30-90 days (when studies show it should be closer to a year) we assume that a short process has less importance in the scheme of the total employee lifecycle.
-But that’s a poor comparison, especially since, according to the Aberdeen Group, 90% of employees make their decision to stay at a company within the first six months.
+But that’s a poor comparison, especially since, according to SHRM.org, 90% of employees make their decision to stay at a company within the first six months.

-So how can you make your onboarding experience memorable, exciting and even favorable?
+So how can you make your onboarding experience memorable, exciting, and even favorable?
 Let’s take a page from the playbooks of companies who have gotten onboarding right:

-Whether it’s company swag, a card with a team picture, a celebratory lunch or a special gift that underscores your company values, make sure the candidate receives something tangible and experiential that says “Welcome.”
+Whether it’s company swag, a card with a team picture, a celebratory lunch, or a special gift that underscores your company values, make sure the candidate receives something tangible and experiential that says “Welcome.”
 Percolate gives all of the above, including a Kindle, for the following reason:

 “That’s linked to the core idea that we are a learning organization.
 It’s our responsibility to help encourage people to continue to read and make themselves better.
 They can read whatever they want, but personally I find the Kindle to be a pretty amazing device for continuing to find new ideas in the world.”

 Whether it’s the aforementioned celebratory lunch or a video bonding session, your new hire needs to meet his or her team ahead of time.
-And it’s a great time to be a manager or the new hire facilitator, because even if flying out your newest employee to meet the team isn’t a possibility, we have all the technology these days.
+And it’s a great time to be a manager or the new hire facilitator because even if flying out your newest employee to meet the team isn’t possible, we have all the technology these days.
 Use Skype or Slack or even GoToMeeting to introduce your new hire to the company and schedule time into your current team’s day to make it a priority.
 Getting pushback on the time it takes?
 Just use this handy stat chart to justify the cost: